rgrace/viz/docs/api_reference.md

 Custom Visualizations should be served as https content externally to looker.
 If you are migrating from the first version of the custom visualization API, you may have files in your `looker/plugins/visualizations` directory.
 This location is still accessible and a relative path to your visualization can be supplied, but it is recommended that you migrate your content to a different location.
 Since the /plugins directory is not in the Shared File System, clustered environments will not have access to your visualization files on all nodes.

-### Development

-To develop and test a visualization in Looker, you will need to host your visualization over https and create a manifest with a "Main" file pointing at your IP address and hosting port.

-An example work-flow might look like this:
-1. `pip install pyhttps` to install a simple https server.
-2. `pyhttps` in whichever folder you wish to develop.
-3. Navigate to the admin panel.
-In the left hand nav, select "Visualizations"
-4. Create a new manifest, your vis "Main" file should point at `https://localhost:4443/[vis_name.js]`
-5. Now you can create an explore utilizing that visualization.

 ## The Visualization Object

 ##### Required Properties